 Code of Conduct

-All registered referees and referee administrators in South Africa, whether on any of the SARU Panels/Squads or not, are subject to SARRA’s Code of Conduct.
+All registered referees and referee administrators in South Africa, whether on any of the SARU Panels/Squads or not, are subject to SARU and SARRA’s Code of Conduct.

 SARRA Disciplinary and Judicial Policy & Procedure

 SARRA undertakes to uphold disciplinary procedures that are fair, just and equitable for all its members.
 The purpose of the regulations below are to provide guidelines in addressing unacceptable behaviour and or conduct.